 All successful traders recommend adhering to a trading strategy and not make decisions based on subjective opinions, rumors or feelings.
 Trading strategies are meant for helping you in the decision process of what stocks to pick and when is the best moment to buy them.
 At Stocks2.com, we like to use very simple but trusted and powerful trend following trading strategies.
 Simple things usually work the best

-As a rule of thumb, you should not keep a trade that results in losses greater than those expected upon purchase.
-When to sell your stock should always be dictated by the stop-loss (automatic or manual)
+A guiding principle is that you must never hold a trade that yields greater losses than those expected by the time of the buy.
+The moment to sell your stock must always be dictated by the stop-loss (automatic or manual)